 Hyaluronic acid is found in synovial fluid in your knee as well as other joints in your body.
 This fluid protects and lubricates the knee joint to reduce friction by retaining moisture and providing your tissues with the water they require to move freely.
 During the manufacturing process, the acid is introduced and trapped in the surface of the PE.
 This is a crucial step because the hyaluronic acid transforms the PE, making it both biocompatible and self-lubricating with the synovial fluid.
 Without the acid, the PE would grind the surrounding cartilage, leading to further damage.

-When this company originally set up their quality control check for the implants, they chose a traditional benchtop goniometer to perform water contact angle measurements.
+When this company originally set up its quality control check for the implants, it chose a traditional benchtop goniometer to perform water contact angle measurements.
 These inspections offered a method for determining the concentration of the acid on the surface of the device by measuring how a small drop of water interacts with the molecules on the surface of the PE that had been infused with the hyaluronic acid.
 The water drop is a reliable predictor of how fluids in the body would react to the device and would give a strong indication of the proper or improper concentration of the acid in the PE.
 Too little acid on the surface and the PE can grind; too much, and the implant will lose its structural integrity and crack.

 Identifying and Eradicating Subjectivity From Surface Energy Testing

 While taking part in an audit with a regulatory body, the device manufacturer uncovered a troubling sign in their goniometer measurements.
-The measurements varied from day-to-day while their process remained consistent.
+The measurements varied from day to day while their process remained consistent.
 Upon further examination, the team found that despite their best efforts, the goniometer was just too subjective for their process.
 On top of that, they had grown tired of the time-consuming process of measuring their samples, each quality check took over an hour.
-They needed a new method for measuring their parts that was not only much faster and more accurate, but one that would give truly objective data that complied with regulatory bodies.
-Disrupting this aspect of the process is tricky because any changes must go through extensive approvals and making the transition to a new testing method seamless was a big priority.
+They needed a new method for measuring their parts that was not only much faster and more accurate but one that would give truly objective data that complied with regulatory bodies.
+Disrupting this aspect of the process is tricky because any changes must go through extensive approvals, and making the transition to a new testing method seamless was a big priority.

 Partnering with Brighton Science, the medical device company was introduced to the Surface Analyst.
 They found that the instrument eliminated all subjectivity that the goniometer had shown.
-The simple “point-and-shoot” design allowed any operator to quickly and, most importantly, repeatedly measure the material in just the click of a button.
+The simple “point-and-shoot” design allowed any operator to quickly and, most importantly, repeatedly measure the material with just the click of a button.

-When the team first picked up the Surface Analyst they immediately witnessed one of the tools’ biggest advantages, its speed.
+When the team first picked up the Surface Analyst they immediately witnessed one of the tools’ biggest advantages—its speed.
 Where the old quality check had over an hour, the Surface Analyst completed it in under a minute.
-With the time of the quality check slashed, the team was able to increase inspection rates and has finally achieved 100% inspection rate in a fraction of the time.
+With the time of the quality check slashed, the team was able to increase inspection rates and has finally achieved a 100% inspection rate in a fraction of the time.